miguelgrinberg/Flask-Moment/README.md

 Default Format
 --------------

 The `format()` function can be invoked without arguments, in which case a default format of ISO8601 defined by the moment.js library is used.
 If you want to set a different default, you can set the `MOMENT_DEFAULT_FORMAT` variable in the Flask configuration.
-Consult the [moment.js format documentation](http://momentjs.com/docs/#/displaying/format/) for a list of acepted tokens.
+Consult the [moment.js format documentation](http://momentjs.com/docs/#/displaying/format/) for a list of accepted tokens.

 Internationalization
 --------------------